nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

 How does `N` work?
 This brings us back to the idea involving [global usings](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-10#global-using-directives).
-To have something smaller we need to "pull in" variables, properties, methods or similar to the scope of `Main` i.e. top-level statement `Program.cs`.
+To have something smaller we need to "pull in" variables, properties, methods or similar to the scope of `Main` i.e. top-level statements in `Program.cs`.
 There are many ways to do this but the simple one is to add something like:
 ```csharp
 global using static NAMESPACE.CLASSNAME;